MendelYev/rdrawio/README.md

 - select all your chart elements (CTRL+A)
 - group them (CTRL+G)
 - edit the properties of the group (with the group still selected : CTRL+M)
 - list all of your variable names (without "%") as properties.
-You can leave their values empty since they will be filled by the R package
+You can leave their values empty since they will be filled by the R package.
+- validate by clicking on [Apply]

+From now, your placeholders should have disappeared (replaced by empty values).
+If placeholders are still diplayed, make sure you'va activated the placeholder option for their elements.
+You can inspect placeholder names of a label by editing it (double-click on it).

 Save the .drawio file, this will be your template.